ChrikB/UIjson.js/README.md

 So how it works:

-1. You define some properties in configuration or using defineProp( .. ) method.
+a.
+You define some properties in configuration or using defineProp( .. ) method.
 The objects you use to define them including some other properties are the Dataholder Objects of UIjson.js.
 All dataholder Objects are stored in Dataholders array of UIjson Instance.

-2. You import some Objects using _Objects in configuration or using ImportObject( .. ) method.
+b.
+You import some Objects using _Objects in configuration or using ImportObject( .. ) method.
 Lets say you import the object var AA = { };
 Once imported , AA will be converted to UIjson Objectand can be used from UIjson methods and events.
 Below you can see how UIjson Objects look like :